JonathanHii/Data-Management-System/README.md

 - **Role-Based Access Control:**
   User login (admin/teacher/student) with different permissions, demonstrating security and multi-user design.
 - **REST API Server:**
-  Exposes the database as a REST API (using C++ frameworks like Pistache or Crow), making the project accessible to web and mobile apps.
+  Exposes the database as a REST API, making the project accessible to web and mobile apps.
 The server runs on a separate thread.

 ## How to Build